 Some of the factors that influence how much a cooperative can sell as Fair Trade are the quality of its coffee, the contacts it has developed with buyers, the popularity of the coffee origin it sells, and many more.

 RESPONSE: Fair Trade certification deals indirectly with environmental issues by involving the cooperatives in a dialogue on integrated development and sustainability.
-More specifically, cooperatives often have developmental goals that encompass issues of economic, social and environmental sustainability.
-Cooperatives are encouraged and supported to adopt measures to improve quality, and to apply production and processing techniques which respect the specific ecosystems and contribute to the conservation and sustainable use of natural resources in order to avoid as much as possible, or even totally, the use of chemical inputs.
+More specifically, cooperatives often have developmental goals that encompass issues of economic, social, and environmental sustainability.
+Cooperatives are encouraged and supported to adopt measures to improve quality and to apply production and processing techniques that respect the specific ecosystems and contribute to the conservation and sustainable use of natural resources in order to avoid as much as possible, or even totally, the use of chemical inputs.

 Environmental questions are dealt with less in the certification process than in the relationship that develops between the FLO and the producer cooperatives.
 In practice, however, almost all Fair Trade coffee is grown under shade cover on small farms where traditional growing and harvesting methods are used.
 In this context, FLO encourages producers to invest in organic methods, rather than chemicals, to improve production.

 In the case of coffee, environmentally sound practices do lead to a higher quality product and thus a better return for the farmer.

 QUESTION: Foods certified organic are experiencing a phenomenal demand among consumers, with close to a 20% increase annually and no end in sight.
 In 1994, Starbucks indicated it has no interest in promoting organic coffee.
 Now they can barely get enough.